Schizophrenia Treatment and Self-Help

 Accept your diagnosis.
 As upsetting as a diagnosis of schizophrenia can be, resolving to take a proactive role in treatment and self-help is crucial to your recovery.
 That means making healthy lifestyle changes, taking prescribed medications, and attending medical and therapy appointments.

 Don’t buy into the stigma of schizophrenia.
 Many fears about schizophrenia are not based on reality.
-Take your illness seriously but don’t buy into the myth that you can’t get better.
+Take your illness seriously but don’t buy into the myth that you can’t improve.
 Associate with people who see beyond your diagnosis, to the person you really are.

 Communicate with your doctor.
 Help your doctor ensure you’re getting the right type and dose of medication.
 Be honest and upfront about side effects, concerns, and other treatment issues.